aryanhiremath/Netflix-Clone-/README.md

 2. Change into project folder:
    '''bash
-   cd Netflix-UI-Clone- \n
+   cd Netflix-UI-Clone-

 3.Open the index.html file in your browser, or serve it using a dev server:
-   With VS Code Extension (Live Server): \n Right-click index.html → Open with Live Server
+   With VS Code Extension (Live Server):
+   -Right-click index.html → Open with Live Server